Tech-Savvy Chimoza: Computers for Rural Zambia

 What is needed in Africa is a big push on quality education and skills, as was seen in Korea and other East Asian countries to underpin their growth miracles.
 If we are to meet the challenges of the 21st century, technology must be emphasized in education curriculum for all in Africa.
 Earlier science and technology programs in Africa have been designed for the elite.

-The computer lab we are building in the Chimoza Community School will reach a wide range of target groups including: the youth (ill and out of school), street children, handicapped people of all ages, illiterate adults, and also educated adults.
+The computer lab we are helping to build in the Chimoza Community School will reach a wide range of target groups including: the youth (ill and out of school), street children, handicapped people of all ages, illiterate adults, and also educated adults.

 Benefits for the Community